use-ink/ink-playground/README.md

 # crate-extractor

-Parse Crates and CrateGraph of a Rust Project into a JSON file for Rust Analyzer
+Parses Crates and CrateGraph (the package dependency graph) of a Rust Project into a JSON file for Rust Analyzer(=RA) and provides a library for (de-)serialization of these data structures which can be referenced by a WASM implementation of RA.

 ## Introduction